zeusta/Docs/extensions/Guide By Functions/Magento 1/Reward Point Plus Ultimate Edition.md

 ### How to earn points

 When placing an order, Customers can earn points based on the rate set by admin.
 Our Standard edition makes sure that Customers are well aware of your reward point policy by showing messages on many pages.
-For example, on **Product Detail** pages, there will be a notification for Customers that says “You could receive some Points for purchasing this product”.
+For example, on **Product Detail** pages, there will be a notification for Customers that says "You could receive some Points for purchasing this product".

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image002.png?raw=true)

-Also, after clicking on the **Add to Cart** button, on **Mini Cart**, Customers will see another notification “**Check out now to earn points**”.
+Also, after clicking on the **Add to Cart** button, on **Mini Cart**, Customers will see another notification "**Check out now to earn points**".

 ![]./image_Reward%20Points%20Plus%20Ultimate%20Edition/image003.png?raw=true)

-If Customers have not logged in yet, a notification message “**Login and checkout to earn points**” will be shown on mini cart:
+If Customers have not logged in yet, a notification message "**Login and checkout to earn points**" will be shown on mini cart:

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image004.png?raw=true)